asynchronousJavascriptor/instaclone/readme.md

 ## Description

 InstaClone is a social media platform that replicates key features of popular platforms.
-Users can create accounts, share posts, follow other users, and explore a feed of posts.
+Users can create accounts, log in, share posts, follow other users, and explore a feed of posts.
 This project serves as a template for building a full-fledged social media application.

 ## Prerequisites